trusktr/meteor-scratchpaper/README.md

 trusktr:scratchpaper
 ====================

-A package for meteor that I can do random experiments in.
+A package that I can do experiments in.
+You probably don't want to install this.